How can teachers improve their questioning effectiveness?

-My supporting resource to this article below can also be found on the TES Resources website.
-It has been viewed over 10,500 times (Nov ’12), and I have to say…one of my favourite resources and strategies to use in the classroom.
-It definitely helps achieve ‘Outstanding’.
+My supporting resource to this article below can now be found on the resources page.
+I have to say, it is one of my favourite resources and strategies to use in the classroom.

-Following this tweet below on #ukedchat 3.11.11, I have decided to elaborate on this AfL strategy, before sharing it with the world via The Guardian Teacher Network Blog.
-I am scribbling up my experience of this as the requests from Twitter were numerous, so I want to keep to my promise and get this published tonight (4.11.11).
+I have decided to elaborate on this AfL strategy, before sharing it with the world via The Guardian Teacher Network Blog.
+I am scribbling up my experience of this as the requests from Twitter were numerous, so I want to keep to my promise and get this published.

 What is PPPB?

 It is a simple, yet sophisticated, AfL questioning technique to help teachers move from good-to-outstanding.
 It also helps address differentiation in the classroom and encourages teachers to take a risk.